VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 Still nothing displayed but the bookshop is now globally accessible.

-> To keep this tutorial simple ud-viz is imported this way, but a [npm package](https://www.npmjs.com/package/ud-viz) exists and it's recommended to use it since you can benefit of the update with it.
+> To keep this tutorial simple, ud-viz is imported this way (manually), but a [npm package](https://www.npmjs.com/package/ud-viz) exists and it's recommended to use it since you can benefit of its regular updates.

-## Create a your game
+## Create your game

-Let's create a script tag in the index.html and add the following code to start a new local game :
+Let's create a script tag in `index.html` and add the following code to start a new local game:

 ```html
 <script type="text/javascript">